abdulrafey38/shiftify/README.md

-# PyParse
+# Shiftify

-PyParse is a Python package that provides easy and efficient tools for converting data between CSV and JSON formats.
+Shiftify is a Python package that provides easy and efficient tools for converting data between CSV and JSON formats.
 It supports direct file operations to transform CSV files into JSON and vice versa.

 ## Features